Engine diagnostics

 - engine warm-up time and

-- vehicle speed on the road.
+- the speed of a car on the road.

 Intermittent

-Compression test
+Compression check

 - The engine must be at normal operating temperature.

-- Remove injector #1 from cylinder head.
+- Remove injector #1 from the cylinder head.

-- Using the vehicle's starter, rotate or crank the engine for no more than 10 seconds at 30 second intervals.
+- Using the vehicle's starter, rotate or crank the engine for no more than 10 seconds at 30-second intervals.

 - Normal condition: Rapid and uniform increase in compression pressure to a certain value in each cylinder.